saadchdhry/pages/TASK.md

 ## Current task

-**Clock controls — improve and refine the UI controls.**
+**Clock marker blend pass — improve Month marker behavior against minute ticks.**

-This new task starts after a short setup pass on the clock size and internal SVG geometry.
-The immediate focus is no longer the Date/Month marker redesign.
-Instead, the next task should focus on the control surface around the clock: the existing fixed-position buttons and stem slider.
+This task starts after a controls-focused pass on the analog/calendar clock in `index.html`.
+The next expected work is **not** a controls redesign; it is a visual/geometry pass on marker blending, especially the Month marker interacting with the minute tick ring.

 The user has the in-app browser open to: